clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

-To visualise the read support for the expansion hunter results we will use a program called REViewer which works with the small BAM file produced by expansionHunter.
-More information on REViewer is available in this [blog post]() from illumina and in the [REViewer publication](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01085-z).

-First we need to sort and index the samll bam file produced by ExpansionHunter using samtools.
+First we need to sort and index the samll bam file produced by ExpansionHunter using samtools available through the module system on Uppmax-.

 ```
 module load bioinfo-tools